‘Double Shot At Love’ Star Derynn Paige Is Ready For Christmas In Low-Cut Red Lace Lingerie

 “Great shot, looking forward to seeing more of your collection,” penned a third Instagram user.

 “Derynn are u still with the stripper from Vegas?
 Just curious.
 Haven’t heard anything!!!
-You’re gorgeous by the way!!!” exclaimed a fourth fan who wondered if the brunette beauty was still involved with Chippendale’s dancer Ricky Rogers.
+You’re gorgeous by the way!!!” exclaimed a fourth person who wondered if the brunette beauty was still involved with Chippendales dancer Ricky Rogers.